 • Remove the backing paper and attach the pads to their chest

 • Place the first pad on their upper right side, just below their collarbone as shown on the pad

 • Then place the second pad on their left side, just below the armpit.
 Make sure you position the pad lengthways, with the long side in line with the length of the their body.
 Ignore the presence of a pacemaker.

 • Once you’ve done this, the AED will start checking the heart rhythm.
-Make sure that no-one is touching the person.
+Make sure that no one is touching the person.
 Continue to follow the voice and/or visual prompts that the machine gives you until help arrives.

 Once the pads are attached, the device takes 5-10 seconds to analyze the heart’s rhythm and another few seconds to charge itself up.

-• If there is normal heart rhythm, an AED will not allow a shock to be delivered.
+• If there is a normal heart rhythm, an AED will not allow a shock to be delivered.

 For example, if a person thinks the casualty is not breathing but the heart is beating, an AED will assess whether there is a heart rhythm and advise by voice command that a shock is not required.